alberto-santini/alberto-santini.github.io/index.markdown

 ## About

-I am a tenure-track assistant professor and a "Ramon y Cajal" fellow at [Universitat Pompeu Fabra](https://www.upf.edu) in Barcelona, Spain.
+I am an associate professor of Operational Research and a "Ramon y Cajal" fellow at [Universitat Pompeu Fabra](https://www.upf.edu) in Barcelona, Spain.
 I am also an affiliate professor at the [Barcelona Graduate School of Mathematics](https://bgsmath.cat) and the [Data Science Centre](https://datascience.barcelonagse.eu/) of the [Barcelona School of Economics](https://bse.eu).

 * [Curriculum Vitæ](files/cv.pdf)